raiyanmook27/Lum/README.md

 - [X] picks a user at random using Chainlinks VRF.
 - [X] use Chainlinks Keepers to send ether to the random user.
 - [X] Update mappings to Open Zeppelins EnumerableMap.
+- [X] store and reset random addresses for various groups
 - [ ] Make Gas Optimizations